robertialenti/Bike-Share/README.md

 In this section, I simply import modules that I'll need to conduct the work.
 I take advantage of a number of widely used libraries for data science, spatial analysis, and econometrics.

 ### 2. Importing and Cleaning Data
 In this section, I read and append ride-level data made available on Bixi's [open data portal](https://bixi.com/en/open-data/).
-In some years, Bixi provides ride-level data by month, while in other years only a single dataset is provided.
+In some years, Bixi provides ride-level data by month, while in other years all of the ridership data is included in a single dataset.
 Variable names change somewhat through time.
-The code handles this inconsistencies.
+The code handles these inconsistencies.

-Rather than rely on Bixi's ___, I group Bixi stations by ID through manual validation.
-That is, I group stations - with potentially dissimillar names and varying coordinates - to the same ID.
+Rather than rely on ____.
+Station names and IDs are somewhat unreliable as they ___ and can change through time.
+As a result, I group Bixi stations with a user-generated ID and manual validation.
+That is, I group stations - with similar names and ____ - to the same ID.
 I then merge the ride-level data to this file, assigning an ID and coordinates to every station.
 For each station ID, I select the modal station name.
 For each station ID-Date, I select the modal coordinates.
+Here is an example:

 ### 3. Creating Outcome Variables
-Here, I create three outcome variables of interest, which I'll use in the subsequent econometric analysis.
+Here, I create three outcome variables of interest: trip count, trip distance, and trip duration.

 Unfortunately, Bixi does not provide trip-level GPS data, which would be needed to track the precise journey undertaken by a user.
 Instead, I measure trip distance as the Haversine distance between the starting and ending station, recognizing that this is a lower bar for the actual distance traversed on any given trip.
 Note that, as a result, when modelling trip distance, I omit trips with the same starting and ending stations.

 I remove Bixi trips with implausible distances or journey times.

 ### 4. Identifying Treated Bixi Stations
-I define "treated" Bixi stations as those located within 100 meters of the REV's path and "control" stations as those located between 100 and 250 meters from the REV. These thresholds are informed both by the existing litearture.
-When performing regressions, I present an alternative specification where I use a continuous variable measuring distance between each Bixi station and the REV path.
-The use of a continuous treatment variable is sensible in instances where the effect of the treatment is not binary, but rather likely to vary in strength.
+I define "treated" Bixi stations as those located within 100 meters of the REV path and "control" stations as those located between 100 and 250 meters from the REV. These thresholds are informed by the existing litearture, which finds that _____.
+When performing regressions, I present an alternative specification where I use a continuous treatment variable measuring distance between the Bixi station and the REV path.

-The City of Montreal provides information on the location of all bike paths in the city.
-Crucially, each segment of each bike path is geocoded.
-I calculate the distance between the Bixi station and each line segment bounding the REV.

-I focus exclusively on Axis 1 of the REV because it provides the cleanest case study.
-Other axes were rolled out in a more staggered fashion, were subject to some delays and additional works.
+I focus exclusively on Axis 1 of the REV because it provides the best case study for assessing the REV's impact.
+Other axes were rolled out in a more staggered fashion, and were subject to delays and additional works.
+Axis 1, on the other hand, was entirely inaugurated on the same day.
+The City of Montreal provides information on the location of all bike paths in the city, with each segment of each bike path geocoded.
+I assign stations to treatment by employing the following procedure:

+1. Select a Bixi station.
+2. For each station, iterate through every segment of the REV Axis 1.
+3. For each segment, create a polygon using the coordinates bounding the segment.
+4. Calculate the distance between the Bixi station and each line constituting the polygon.
+5. If the distance is less than 100 meters, assign the Bixi station to treatment.
+6. If the distance is beteween 100 meters and 250 meters ____.

 Here is a plot showing the location of the REV's Axis 1.
 Bixi stations are classified as either Treated, Control, or Other, depending on their distance from the path.

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/axis1_map.png" width="900" height="500">

 ### 5. Descriptive Statistics
-At this point, we have all of the variables we'll need to generate descriptive statistics and perform econometric analysis.
+At this point, I have all of the variables needed to generate descriptive statistics and perform the econometric analysis.
 Here is a description of the variables.

 | Varaible Name | Type | Description |
 | ------------- | ---- | ----------- |